Guitar chords - huge collection of chords and tips

 Guitar chord is the site for you who want to learn your first guitar chords or wish to discover new ones.
-You will furthermore find the theory of the chords and they will be put in context with chord progressions and songs so you in an instant can begin to practice what you learn.
-All the theoretical substance has been minimized and you are given straightforward facts that will help you to get into the guitar playing right away.
+You will furthermore find the theory of the chords and put in context with chord progressions and songs so you in an instant can begin to practice what you learn.
+All the theoretical substance has been minimized and you are given straightforward facts that helps you to get into the guitar playing right away.

-Guitar chords are groups of notes and these delivers harmony when played together.
+Guitar chords are groups of notes and these deliver harmony when played together.
 Let’s look at the C major chord, which includes the notes C, E and G.

 A common way to separate guitar chords is in major and minor.
-There's a difference in sound between these: the major tends to sound cheerful or neutral as the minor have more of a sad character.
-Therefore, you will hear more major chords in fast rock songs and lot's of minor chords in ballads.
+There's a difference in sound between these: the major tends to sound cheerful or neutral as the minor has more of a sad character.
+Because of this, you hear more major chords in fast rock songs and lots of minor chords in ballads.

 To accomplish additional mood in the sound so-called flavors is used.
-For the C chord a B note can be added to create such a flavor and that chord will then be called Cmaj7 (‘maj’ stands for major).
+For the C chord a B note can be added to create such a flavor and that chord are called Cmaj7 (‘maj’ stands for major).

-The name of this chord is C7 and if you find some blues in it you’re completely on the spot – this kind of chords is regularly used in the style of blues.
+The name of this chord is C7 and if you hear some blues in it you’re completely on the spot – these kinds of chords are regularly used in the style of blues.

-The C7 chord is consisting of these notes: C, E, Bb, C and E. As you may have noticed we no longer have a G note.
+The C7 chord illustrated above consist of the notes C, E, Bb, C and E. As you may have noticed we no longer have a G note.
 Due to the construction of the guitar we sometimes have to skip some less important note in a chord.
 The fifth note, which is G in this case, is the note that is commonly skipped in these cases.
-(Even on the piano, their things like this aren't forced, the fifth note are sometimes left out because it otherwise would be too much harmonic notes together with additional melody notes.)
+(Even on the piano, when things like this aren't forced, the fifth note are sometimes left out because it otherwise would be too much harmonic notes together with additional melody notes.)

-There are lots of them, all you really need to do are simply placing your fingers in a random position on the guitars fret board and you going to accomplish a guitar chord.
+There are lots of them, all you really need to do is placing your fingers in a random position on the guitars fretboard and you accomplish a guitar chord.
 But it’s not until you do it with control and in organized form that music is being created.
 The guitar chords are categorized in names (e.g. C, C7) and bigger groups.
-Some of the more common groups are:
+Some of the more common groups are defined as follows:

 Sharps (#) and flats (b)

-One thing you should be familiar with is the sharps (#) and the flats (b).
-If you see a chord like C# this is spelled "C sharp".
-So if you see a chord like Db this is spelled "D flat".
+One thing to be familiar with is the sharps (#) and the flats (b).
+If you see a chord like C#, it's spelled "C sharp".
+And if you see a chord like Db, it's spelled "D flat".
 The next thing you should know is that C# and Db is exactly the same thing.
-The reason they are written differently is because the changing of keys.
+They are written differently is because the changing of keys.

 Advice for the beginner